seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 To create or modify users manually, click the "Add" button or click a user from the list.
 You can set the username (using the user's email address) and his password.
 Setting a password is only necessary if your user is not authenticating using a linked authentication provider.

+You can assign a user one of the following roles:

+* User: A regular user which is able to use the Booking UI to manage his/her own bookings.
+A user is *not* able to access the Administrator Interface.
+* Floor Plan Administrator: Everything a User can do, plus access the administrator interface to manage areas and floor plans, spaces, and approvals.
+* Organization Administrator: Everything a Floor Plan Administrator can do, plus manage users, groups, settings and subscriptions.
+* Service Account: A special kind of Organization Administrator which can only be used to call Seatsurfing's REST APIs.
+A Service Account can not log in to Seatsurfing's web interfaces.
+To call a REST API using a Service Account, use HTTP Basic Authentication.

-Additionally, you can flag certain users as organisation administrators.
-Administrators have full access to Seatsurfing's administrator web-interface.
-Thus, administrators should have long, secure and complex passwords.
+All kind of administrators should have long, secure and complex passwords.

 ## Groups
 A "Group" is a set of users.
 Groups can i.e. be used as approvers or in order to limit the disposability of spaces (by adjusting a space's settings).